Skip to contents

 {

-## clear the chart
+## clear any existing chart

 talib::chart()